From Good to Excellent in DDD: Understanding Repository Patterns in Domain-Driven Design - 4/10

 Avoid Overloading with Business Logic

-Use Specification Patterns for Complex Queries
+Use the Specification Pattern for Complex Queries

 Challenges and Anti-Patterns